dotnet/Silk.NET/documentation/proposals/Proposal - Multi-Backend Input.md

 +       void Activate();
 +
 +       /// <summary>
-+       /// Deactivates this input backend and tears down any resources created.
++       /// Deactivates this input backend and destroys/disables any resources responsible for collecting input data.
 +       /// </summary>
 +       /// <remarks>
 +       /// Called by <see cref="InputContext.Remove" />